philippgille/hello-netcoreapp/README.md

 The SCDs that are built depend on the runtime identifiers in the `*.csproj`.
 To add or remove SCDs, just edit that file accordingly (see [available runtime identifiers](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog)).

 > Note: When running the `build-with-docker.ps1` script, the `build.sh` script will be executed inside of a Docker container.
 This script requires some files to have LF as line ending instead of CRLF.
 Commiting files with CRLF endings won't help - check your Git configuration `core.autocrlf` instead.

+##### Build one artifact

+To build just one artifact, you can pass the necessary arguments to the script, like so:
+- `.\scripts\build.ps1 -publishType "fdd" -frameworkOrRuntime "netcoreapp2.0"`
+- `.\scripts\build-with-docker.ps1 -publishType "scd" -frameworkOrRuntime "linux-x64"`
+- `./scripts/build.sh "fdd" "netcoreapp2.0"`
+- `./scripts/build-with-docker.sh "scd" "linux-x64"`

+The same restrictions apply as when building all artifacts with calling the build script without arguments, so the AppImage and Chocolatey packages aren't built in all cases.

 #### Docker image